John William Vessey Jr.

-John William "Jack" Vessey Jr. (29 June 1922 – 18 August 2016) was a career officer in the United States Army.
+John William Vessey Jr. (29 June 1922 – 18 August 2016) was a career officer in the United States Army.
 He attained the rank of general, and was most notable for his service as the tenth chairman of the Joint Chiefs of Staff.

 A native of Minneapolis, Vessey began his 46-year military career in 1939 when he joined the Minnesota Army National Guard's 59th Field Artillery Brigade, a unit of the 34th Infantry Division.
 His unit was activated for World War II, and he took part in combat in the North African and Italian Campaigns.
 Vessey received a battlefield commission to second lieutenant during the Battle of Anzio, and served as a field artillery forward observer until the end of the war.
 After the war, Vessey advanced through positions of increasing rank and responsibility.
 During the Vietnam War, he served as executive officer of the 25th Infantry Division Artillery and acting commander of 2nd Battalion, 77th Field Artillery, and he received the Distinguished Service Cross for heroism during the Battle of Suoi Tre.
 He served as commander of the 3rd Armored Division Artillery from 1967 to 1969, and division chief of staff from 1969 to 1970.

-Vessey was promoted to brigadier general in 1970, and assigned as commander of U.S. Army Supply Thailand, a logistics support area for soldiers serving in Vietnam.
+Vessey was promoted to brigadier general in 1970, and assigned as commander of U.S. Army Support Command, Thailand (USARSUPTHAI), a logistics support area for soldiers and airmen serving in Vietnam and Thailand.
 He commanded U.S. military activities in Laos from 1973 to 1974, when he was promoted to major general as commander of the 4th Infantry Division.
 In 1975, Vessey was promoted to lieutenant general and assigned as the Army's deputy chief of staff for operations and plans, G-3.
 He was promoted to general in 1976, and named to command United States Forces Korea and the Eighth United States Army.
 In 1978, Vessey also assumed command of the Republic of Korea-United States Combined Forces Command.
 He served in South Korea until 1979, when he was assigned as Vice Chief of Staff of the United States Army.

 In 1982, President Ronald Reagan named Vessey as Chairman of the Joint Chiefs of Staff.
 He served until retiring in October 1985.
 After leaving the Army, Vessey became involved in efforts to account for military personnel listed as missing in action, and made several trips to Southeast Asia to search for remains as part of resolving the Vietnam War POW/MIA issue.
 He was awarded the Presidential Medal of Freedom in 1992.
 Vessey died in North Oaks, Minnesota, on 18 August 2016.
 He was buried at the Minnesota State Veterans Cemetery north of Little Falls.